Can I have more than one SIPP?

 Will I get tax relief on my contributions to a SIPP?

 A SIPP or self-invested personal pension is a tax-efficient way to start saving for your retirement.
 SIPPs give you control over how your pension savings are invested and your savings generally grow free of UK income and capital gains tax.
 Any contributions to a SIPP (up to the annual allowance of £60,000 or 100% of your earnings, whichever is lower) will receive basic rate tax relief from the government of 20%.
 The effect of this tax relief is to increase the contributions to your SIPP.
-Higher or upper rate taxpayers can claim an extra 20% or 25% more tax relief through their annual tax return.
+Higher or additional rate taxpayers can claim an extra 20% or 25% more tax relief through their annual tax return.

 Who can contribute to a SIPP?